 If mountain biking is of interest, you’ll find many fun and challenging rides in the mountains surrounding Tucson and throughout Pima County.
 Mountain Bikers from around the world come to ride in Pima County for it's well maintained, yet rugged trails, beautiful scenery, and perfect weather.
 Find out more about Mountain Biking in the Tucson area here.

 Mt.
 Lemmon, 29 miles north of Tucson, offers more than 1,200 climbing routes.
 Visit our rock climbing page for information about local climbing, including companies leading rock climbing excursions on Mt.
 Lemmon and in the Coronado National Forest, bouldering opportunities and more.

 Mt.
-Lemmon Ski Valley is small but beautiful and offers expert, intermediate and beginner runs.
+Lemmon Ski Valley is small but beautiful and offers expert, intermediate and beginners run.
 Ski and snowboard rentals are available as is instruction for adults and children.
-Ski season typically runs from mid-December into March.
+Ski season typically runs from mid-December through March.
 Mt.
 Lemmon’s summit gets about 180 inches of snow annually and is just a short drive from Tucson.

 Featured You Might Also Like

 10 Tucson Must-Sees